carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 {: .output}

 This can easily be turned into a loop, for example aligning all sequences to that of glucagon.
 The filename extension `.fa` is removed with the `bash` method using `basename` so that the resulting file name only has `.needle` as an extension.
+Some of the loop commands, ending with `;` can be written on separate lines.
-However, due to the loop nature of the command, it is not possible to use the continuation symbol as we just did previously.
+However, due to the loop nature of the command, it is not possible to use the continuation symbol `\` as we just did previously.

 ~~~
-$ for f in G*.fa; do  b=`basename $f .fa`; docker run --rm --mount type=bind,source=${PWD},target=/data biocontainers/emboss:v6.6.0dfsg-7b1-deb_cv1  needle glucagon.fa $f -outfil gluc_$b.needle  -gapopen 10 -gapextend 0.5; done
+$ for f in G*.fa; do  b=`basename $f .fa`;
+docker run --rm --mount type=bind,source=${PWD},target=/data biocontainers/emboss:v6.6.0dfsg-7b1-deb_cv1 needle glucagon.fa $f -outfil gluc_$b.needle -gapopen 10 -gapextend 0.5;
+done
 ~~~
 {: .language-bash}
 ~~~